ilnarkz/Difference-Calculator/README.md

 <a href="https://codeclimate.com/github/ilnarkz/python-project-lvl2/test_coverage"><img src="https://api.codeclimate.com/v1/badges/5f67c29840ad19e57a09/test_coverage" /></a>

-Пакет "Вычислитель различий" позволяет вычислять разницу между двумя файлами.
-Вычислитель различий может принимать файлы в форматах: '.json', '.yml' и '.yaml'.
-Вывод производится в форматтерах:
+The "Difference Calculator" package allows you to calculate the difference between two files.
+The difference calculator can accept files in '.json', '.yml' and '.yaml' formats.
+The output is done in formatters:
-1. stylish (словарь)
+1. stylish (dictionary)
-2. plain (текстовый формат)
+2. plain (text format)
-3. json (.json файл)
+3. json (.json file)

-Для использования пакета необходима версия:
+To use the package you need version:

 python ^3.8
+pip ^21.3

-pip ^21.3 Для установки пакета используйте команду: python3 -m pip install git+https://github.com/ilnarkz/python-project-lvl2.git
+To install the package use the command: python3 -m pip install git+https://github.com/ilnarkz/python-project-lvl2.git

-Пример работы вычислителя различий для простых JSON-файлов:
+An example of how the difference calculator works for simple JSON files:

 [![asciicast](https://asciinema.org/a/x9vC9yWSOPMNaQgBmi1eCLspq.svg)](https://asciinema.org/a/x9vC9yWSOPMNaQgBmi1eCLspq)

-Пример работы вычислителя различий для простых YAML-файлов:
+An example of how the difference calculator works for simple YAML files:

 [![asciicast](https://asciinema.org/a/JvwHMPbaOg0oqAg83rENcYia7.svg)](https://asciinema.org/a/JvwHMPbaOg0oqAg83rENcYia7)

-Пример работы вычислителя различий для вложенных JSON-файлов и YAML-файлов(форматтер stylish):
+An example of how the difference calculator works for nested JSON and YAML files(formatter stylish):

 [![asciicast](https://asciinema.org/a/jbTbcS3y1Wo7mVpWkAtchIxDd.svg)](https://asciinema.org/a/jbTbcS3y1Wo7mVpWkAtchIxDd)

-Пример работы вычислителя различий для вложенных JSON-файлов и YAML-файлов(форматтер plain):
+An example of how the difference calculator works for nested JSON and YAML files(formatter plain):

 [![asciicast](https://asciinema.org/a/TPGg4D898Q4S4HafkTl8g4rIJ.svg)](https://asciinema.org/a/TPGg4D898Q4S4HafkTl8g4rIJ)

-Пример работы вычислителя различий для вложенных JSON-файлов и YAML-файлов(форматтер json):
+An example of how the difference calculator works for nested JSON and YAML files(formatter json):

 [![asciicast](https://asciinema.org/a/V4AsE8WmwNsnhFlgcyyw8xlF9.svg)](https://asciinema.org/a/V4AsE8WmwNsnhFlgcyyw8xlF9)